 When director David Hackl screened the film for composer Charlie Clouser, the musician had to turn his back to the footage of the final ordeal for the last two contestants as he couldn't stomach what he was seeing.

-This features one of the rare occasions when a crushing room actually crushes someone.
+at around 1h 26 mins) This features one of the rare occasions when a crushing room actually crushes someone.
 Generally characters will manage to escape from such a scenario, for instance, in Star Wars: Episode IV - A New Hope (1977).